Danacw/DiversityInFilm_DemoDay/README.md

 We first obtained data from The Movie Database API and exported a final csv containing data on female directed films, foreign language films, and films ranging in budget.
 We then created a similarity matrix through Scikit-Learn’s CountVectorizer and cosine_similarity tools, which returned a sorted list of films based on each film’s unique similarity score.
 Data was then sorted for each endpoint in our final Flask application by percent_female_directed, foreign language, and budget bins from 0 to 15 million.

 Our final application includes the following:
-- An index page which sorts films by similarity scores only.
+- A recommendation page which sorts films by similarity scores only.
-- A Female Focused page that displays a graph of films directed by women and their corresponding budget and revenue, plus a table of similar films.
+- A Female Focused page that displays female-directed films and percentage of female cast and crew members.
 - An International page which displays an interactive map of similar foreign language films.
 - A Low Budget page that displays films with budgets less than $15 million.
-Plus an explore page that allows users to view a table of the most popular and least popular similar low budget films.

-Users can view and interact with our final application here: https://movies-ml.herokuapp.com/

 ## Folder Structure